 Are part-time state employees eligible for the STAR Pass?

 Eligible state employees are defined as individuals who receive compensation and benefits (insurance, paid holidays, and paid leave) from a state agency.
 This includes part-time, seasonal, and temporary employees.
 Commission and board members, volunteers, and contractors are not eligible.
-In addition, higher-education employees are excluded.

 Is there a cap or a limit on the STAR Pass?

 No. The STAR Pass provides unlimited use.
 Use it as much as you’d like!